tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

-This option enables you to specify the default values for the table cell background color picker `tablecellbordercolor`.
+This option enables you to specify the default values for the table cell border color picker, which can be opened with the `tablecellbordercolor` toolbar button or menu item.
 If no values are defined, uses the values of the [`color_map` option]({{site.baseurl}}/plugins/opensource/table/#color_map).
 The option can handle Hex, sRGB and HSL, and ignores alpha values.

 Custom colors can't be enabled.